Zren/zren.github.io/_posts/2019-02-19-building-plasmas-system-monitor-ctrlesc-by-itself.markdown

 )
 {% endhighlight %}

-Finally, we need to remove a [recently added Wayland workaround](https://phabricator.kde.org/D10816) part of the code to get this folder to build.
+Finally, we need to remove a [recently added KWorkspace detectPlatform](https://phabricator.kde.org/D10816) function call to get this folder to build.

 We need to remove `PW::KWorkspace` from `target_link_libraries(systemmonitor` below.
 Then we need to remove the `kworkspace.h` import and function call in `main.cpp`.